DUNE-DAQ/runconftools/docs/README.md

  - The list of available branches in the base, without any filtering;
  - The list of available releases in operation;
  - The list of available generators in the selected base;
- - The list of configurations on operation for the selected release;
+ - The list of configurations in the operation repository for the selected release;
- - The list of verifiers to be called once a configuration is generated.
+ - The list of verifiers called once a configuration is generated.

 ### cpm-update
 This is the script that takes a base branch and propagates the changes to the operation repo, creating the necessary configurations.